 Female - 39%, Male - 61% |

-Getting into Imperial College London requires an amazing academic record, fulfilling course prerequisites, and many other requirements.
+Getting into Imperial College of London requires an amazing academic record, fulfilling course prerequisites, and many other requirements.
 Below are some ways to get into ICL:

 Academic Excellence & Prerequisites